nvidia-holoscan/holoscan-sdk/README.md

 the SDK from inside AI coding assistants such as Claude Code, Cursor, and GitHub Copilot CLI.
-The skills live in the public [NVIDIA/skills](https://github.com/NVIDIA/skills) repository and are installed with the bundled `skills` CLI, which runs through `npx` and prompts you to choose a skill and an install destination — no manual cloning required:
+The skills live in the public [NVIDIA/skills](https://github.com/NVIDIA/skills) repository and are installed with the bundled `skills` CLI, which runs through `npx` and prompts you to choose a skill and an install destination; no manual cloning required:

 ```bash
 npx skills add nvidia/skills